BharatSeva/BharatSeva-Plus-HealthCare-Interface/CONTRIBUTING.md

 # Contributing to Bharat Seva+

 Thank you for considering contributing to **Bharat Seva+**!
 Your contributions help improve the project and make it better for everyone.
 Whether you’re reporting an issue, suggesting a feature, submitting code changes, or updating documentation, this guide will help ensure a smooth contribution process.
+> [!IMPORTANT]
+> Please sync your local files with ``` git pull ``` inorder to avoid conflicts.
 ---

 ## How to Contribute